-The composite benchmark for the Fund currently includes the Bloomberg Barclays U.S. Aggregate Bond Index, the Bloomberg Barclays U.S. High Yield Very Liquid Index, the Bloomberg Barclays U.S. 1-3 Year Government/Credit Bond Index, the Bloomberg Barclays 1-10 Year U.S. Government Inflation Linked Bond Index, the S&P 500 Index, the MSCI ACWI ex-U.S. IMI Index, the Russell Small Cap Completeness Index, the Bloomberg Roll Select Commodity Index and the FTSE EPRA/NAREIT Global Developed Liquid Index, which are weighted based on the Fund's target allocations to the respective asset classes to which such benchmarks relate.
+The composite benchmark for the Fund currently includes the Bloomberg Barclays U.S. Long Government Bond Index, the Bloomberg Barclays U.S. Aggregate Bond Index, the Bloomberg Barclays U.S. 1-3 Year Government/Credit Bond Index, the Bloomberg Barclays U.S. High Yield Very Liquid Index, the Bloomberg Barclays 1-10 Year U.S. Government Inflation Linked Bond Index, the S&P 500 Index, the MSCI ACWI ex-USA IMI Index, the Russell Small Cap Completeness Index, the Bloomberg Roll Select Commodity Index and the FTSE ERA/NAREIT Global Developed Liquid Index, which are weighted based on the Fund's target allocations to the respective asset classes to which such benchmarks relate.
 Inception to date performance for the Fund and Benchmark begins with first full month following stated inception date.
-This Fund's asset allocation is at 5 years after retirement on the Allocation of Stocks and Bonds graph shown above.
+This Fund's asset allocation is approximately at 5 years until retirement on the Allocation of Stocks and Bonds graph.
 See the Program Annual Disclosure Document (April 2023) for more information, as well as the attached Disclosure page.